Working from home guidance

 To ensure we do everything we can to keep safe, the Government continues to require employees to work from home wherever possible.

-We know this is a difficult time for many but we thank you for your continued efforts to balance working from home with your personal commitments.
+We know this is a difficult time for many but we thank you for your continued efforts.
 Remember that we are here to support you if you are finding it tough.
 If you haven’t already done so please visit the Health and Wellbeing pages which has practical advice and support.
 Don’t forget you can also get in touch with your Health and Wellbeing Champion or line manager.

 Alternatively, if you have any Wellbeing related questions, concerns or suggestions, please get in touch with the Health and Wellbeing Team via the online contact form.